netlify-templates/content-ops-starter/README.md

 npm run dev
 ```

 Install the [Netlify Visual Editor CLI](https://www.npmjs.com/package/@stackbit/cli).
-Then open a new terminal window in the same project directory and run the Netlify Create Dev server:
+Then open a new terminal window in the same project directory and run the Netlify visual editor dev server:

 ```txt
 npm install -g @stackbit/cli
 stackbit dev
 ```

-This outputs your own Netlify Visual Editor URL.
+This outputs your own Netlify visual editor URL.
 Open this, register, or sign in, and you will be directed to Netlify's visual editor for your new project.

 ![Next.js Dev + Visual Editor Dev](https://assets.stackbit.com/docs/next-dev-stackbit-dev.png)